A quiet journey back to yourself — practical, gentle, and grounded.

 Check your body: “Am I tense, tired, hungry, overstimulated?”

-Do one caring action: Water, food, tea, fresh air, a short walk, tidy one small area, or lie down.
+Do one caring action: water, food, tea, fresh air, a short walk, tidy one small area, or lie down.

 Gentle truth: A “low-demand day” can be a healthy day.
 You don’t need to earn rest.